- What type of stud finder are you looking for?

 #1 Best radar multi-scanner stud finder

-If you want the best stud finder and also more advanced, then consider the Bosch D-Tect150 as the pinnacle of detection.
+If you want the best stud finder and one that’s more advanced, then consider the Bosch D-Tect150 as the pinnacle of detection.

-With its precision-laser technology and 7 specialized scanning modes, you get superior performance even up to 6” deep into dense spaces, including concrete and floors, regardless of whether they’re dry or not.
+With precision-laser technology and 7 specialized scanning modes, you get superior performance even up to 6” deep into dense spaces, including concrete and floors, regardless of whether walls are dry or not.

 Readings are clear and easily viewed thanks to their bright and colored display.

-You need to not worry about making constant adjustments because this model is self-calibrating – it automatically makes the necessary adjustments to stay on track at the start of detection.
+You need to not worry about making constant adjustments because this model is self-calibrating – and automatically makes the necessary adjustments to stay on track at the start of the detection process.

-It’s versatile, as it runs on 4 AA batteries, and practically runs itself, what more do you need?
+I like that this is highly versatile, and runs on 4 AA batteries, and practically runs itself, what more do you need?
+X-ray vision?

-Best in value goes to the Zircon MulitScanner A200 for its commendable mix of capability and price.
+Best in value goes to the Zircon MulitScanner A200 for the commendable mix of capability and price.

 This Zircon stud sensor scans up to depths of 3”, including metal, and detects both studs and other hidden wall elements with the help of 4 flexible scanning modes.

-Get clear and accurate readings with the aid of its patented Spotlite and auto-correcting technology of this Zircon stud finder.
+Get clear and accurate readings with the aid of the patented Spotlite and auto-correcting technology of this Zircon stud finder.

-View clear results on its ultra-bright LCD and stay safer with its wire-detection feature.
+View clear results on the ultra-bright LCD and stay safer with a wire-detection feature.

 #1 Most affordable electronic stud finder